isomerpages/nlb-photo-exhibition/_all-walks-of-life/all-walks-of-life/people-at-work.md

 <div>Lee Kip Lin Collection, courtesy of National Archives of Singapore</div>
 <div>19980005123 – 0020</div>
 </div>
 Working as an itinerant street hawker was a common occupation among unskilled early migrants, as it required little capital.
 Seen here are Chinese street hawkers plying their trade outside Telok Ayer Market, now a well-known hawker centre known as Lau Pa Sat (‘old market’ in Hokkien).
 Hawkers who operated food carts and stalls were once a familiar sight.
-From the 1970s onwards, they were moved to more sanitary modern hawker centres, which have become one of Singapore’s trademarks.
+From the 1970s onwards, they were moved to more sanitary modern hawker centres, which have become one of Singapore’s trademarks.&nbsp;
 <p></p>
 <p></p>
 <hr>